 The Administrator shall then calculate the amount that could be levied if the Designated Special Tax was applied to the land uses proposed on Taxable Property within the Approved Development Plan.
-This "Total Designated Special Tax" shall be compared to the Expected Maximum Special Tax for the property within the Approved Development Plan, and the Administrator shall apply one of the following:
+This "Total Designated Special Tax" shall be compared to the Expected Maximum Special Tax for that Sub-Block or portion of Sub-Block included within the Approved Development Plan, and the Administrator shall apply one of the following:

 - If the Total Designated Special Tax is equal to the Expected Maximum Special Tax, then the Maximum Special Tax for each Residential Unit or Non-Residential Property within the Approved Development Plan shall be the amount determined by applying the Designated Special Tax. - If the Total Designated Special Tax is greater than the Expected Maximum Special Tax, then the Maximum Special Tax for each Residential Unit or Non-Residential Property within the Approved Development Plan shall be the amount determined by applying the Designated Special Tax.
-The Administrator shall revise Attachment 2 to reflect the increased Expected Maximum Special Tax for the Sub-Block(s) within the Approved Development Plan and the increased Maximum CFD Revenues. - If the Total Designated Special Tax is less than the Expected Maximum Special Tax but the Maximum CFD Revenues are still sufficient to provide the Required Coverage, then the Maximum Special Tax for each Residential Unit or Non-Residential Property within the Approved Development Plan shall be the Designated Special Tax.
-The Administrator shall revise Attachment 2 to reflect the decreased Expected Maximum Special Tax for the Sub-

-Block(s) within the Approved Development Plan and the decreased Maximum CFD Revenues.

-• If the Total Designated Special Tax is less than the Expected Maximum Special Tax and such reduction causes the Maximum CFD Revenues to be insufficient to provide the Required Coverage, then the Maximum Special Tax for each Residential Unit or Non-Residential Property within the Approved Development Plan shall be the Back-Up Special Tax determined pursuant to Section C.2.b below.
-If applicable, the Administrator shall revise Attachment 2 to reflect the decreased Expected Maximum Special Tax for the Sub-Block(s) within the Approved Development Plan and the decreased Maximum CFD Revenues after the Back-Up Special Tax has been determined.
+The Administrator shall revise Attachment 2 to reflect the increased Expected Maximum Special Tax for the Sub-Block and the increased Maximum CFD Revenues. - If the Total Designated Special Tax is less than the Expected Maximum Special Tax but the Maximum CFD Revenues are still sufficient to provide the Required Coverage, then the Maximum Special Tax for each Residential Unit or Non-Residential Property within the Approved Development Plan shall be the Designated Special Tax.
+The Administrator shall revise Attachment 2 to reflect the decreased Expected Maximum Special Tax for the Sub-Block and the decreased Maximum CFD Revenues. - If the Total Designated Special Tax is less than the Expected Maximum Special Tax and such reduction causes the Maximum CFD Revenues to be insufficient to provide the Required Coverage, then the Maximum Special Tax for each Residential Unit or Non-Residential Property within the Approved Development Plan shall be the Back-Up Special Tax determined pursuant to Section C.2.b below.
+If applicable, the Administrator shall revise Attachment 2 to reflect the decreased Expected Maximum Special Tax for the Sub-Block and the decreased Maximum CFD Revenues after the Back-Up Special Tax has been determined.

-Until individual Assessor's Parcels are created for each Residential Unit and Non-Residential Property within an Approved Development Plan, the Administrator shall sum the Special Tax that, pursuant to Section E below, would be levied on all land uses on a Parcel and levy this aggregate Special Tax amount on the Parcel.
+Until individual Assessor's Parcels are created for each Residential Unit and Non-Residential Property within an Approved Development Plan, the Administrator shall sum the Maximum Special Tax for all land uses on a Parcel and levy the aggregate Maximum Special Tax on the Parcel.